Matching summer students with research mentors and sponsors.

 For University of California (UC) projects: Any UC-affiliated faculty, researchers or graduate students working on projects that are or will ultimately be part of an open source community/ecosystem.

-For Summer of Reproducibility (SOR): Researchers and faculty from any US-based organization looking to support the production or use of reproducibility artifacts.
+For Summer of Reproducibility (SoR) projects: Researchers and faculty from any US-based organization looking to support the open source production or use of reproducibility artifacts.

 |Apr 22||Rankings due from mentors, sent to OSRE Org Admins|